Arizona Debt Relief Guide

 Banking and taxes in Arizona

-Arizona has an income tax rate that ranges between 2.59-4.5% and a state sales tax of 5.6%.
-However, with local taxes, sales tax can range anywhere between 5.6-11.2% depending on the city.
-For example, Winslow, Holbrook, and Pinetop-Lakeside are tied for second place with a 9.43% sales tax rate, while Kearney comes in at first with 11.2%.
+Arizona has an income tax rate of 2.59-4.5% and a state sales tax of 5.6%.
+However, with local taxes, sales tax can range between 5.6% and 11.2%, depending on the city.
+For example, in Navajo County, Winslow has one of the highest sales taxes at 9.43%, whereas Woodruff has one of the lowest at 6.43%.

 Arizona housing market

-If and when you are finding it challenging making rental payments, refer to Arizona’s emergency rental assistance program for support.
-For those seeking mortgage relief, Arizona offers a lending hand through their “Save Our Home” program.
+If and when you find it challenging to make rental payments, refer to Arizona’s emergency rental assistance program for support.
+Arizona offers a lending hand for those seeking mortgage relief through its “Save Our Home” program.

 Talk to a HUD-certified housing counselor to get help with the housing challenges you’re facing